rjrouquette/radio_astronomy/README.md

 This project is an attempt at an SDR DAS phased-array radio astronomy system.
 The intent is to produce a flexible and scalable system that can be easily repurposed with minimal additional cost.

 ## Digitizer
-The digitizer board employs a direct IF to digital conversion toplogy to produce I+Q baseband data.
-The IF center frequency is 50MHz with a 20MHz bandwidth.
+The digitizer board employs a direct IF to digital conversion toplogy to reduce the 50 MHz IF input into I+Q baseband data.

 ![alt text][digitzer]